 Renters insurance is a type of insurance policy with a similar structure as a homeowner’s insurance policy.
 However, renters insurance only covers your personal property and provides liability coverage when you rent a spot, be it an apartment, house, or condo.

 Coverage provided by a renters insurance policy often depends on the insurer.
-However, a standard policy will cover your personal items and extra living expenses if you have to stay elsewhere while your living space is undergoing repairs.
+However, a standard policy will cover your items and extra living expenses if you have to stay elsewhere while your living space is undergoing repairs.

-Personal Property – A typical renters insurance policy will reimburse you for the loss or damage to your personal items.
+Personal Property – A typical renters insurance policy will reimburse you for the loss or damage to your items.
 This includes jewelry, smartphone, clothing, and other electronics.
 Depending on your policy, you could cover your items from the following occurrences – Fire, lightning, windstorm, theft, vandalism, riot, explosion, falling object, and volcanic eruption.
 You will receive coverage for your belongings regardless of where they are.
-This means you can still claim your insurance if your covered items get stolen while you’re shopping or outside your home.
+This means you can still claim insurance if your covered items get stolen while shopping or outside your home.

-Additional Living Expenses – If you ever have to live outside your home due to an occurrence covered by your policy, your insurer will cover your additional living expenses until you return back to your home.
+Additional Living Expenses – If you ever have to live outside your home due to an occurrence covered by your policy, your insurer will cover your additional living expenses until you return home.
 This insurance policy will cover your hotel bills, meals, and other costs incurred while living out of your house.

 Liability Insurance – If someone gets injured in your home and files a lawsuit, this insurance policy will help cover your expenses.
-It will pay for injury or damage done to others by you and your family while they are in your home.
+It will pay for injury or damage done to others by you and your family while in your home.

 Renter Insurance won’t cover damages due to earthquakes or floods, so you would have to pay out of pocket for repairs and replacement items damaged during any of these disasters.
 You must apply for earthquake or flood insurance separately if you need earthquake or flood insurance.